AndresCampuzano/NPM-Random-Messages/README.md

 # NPM-Random-Messages

-Get inspire yourself by random messages 'Thanks for code, you are building the future', 'Stop talking and lets code', etc.
+[This is just a practice project] Get inspire yourself by random messages 'Thanks for code, you are building the future', 'Stop talking and lets code', etc.

 ## Install